Mayor Promises Police Reforms Following Daniel Prude's Death

 Protests have followed each day since the family released the video on Wednesday, sometimes spawning confrontations with demonstrators and the police.

-On Sunday night, police said more than 1,000 demonstrators gathered in downtown Rochester as people chanting “We are elders, and we support our youth” led a march to the Public Safety Building that houses police headquarters.
+On Sunday night, police said more than 1,000 demonstrators gathered in downtown Rochester as people chanting “We are elders, and we support our youth” and “say his name, Daniel Prude,” led a march to the Public Safety Building that houses police headquarters.
+Protest organizers had speeches scheduled, uniting the crowd early on in the night.

+“I came out tonight as a born and raised rochesterian who loves her city,” said Kera Turner, a protester.

+Turner said she “threw up” when she first saw the footage of Prude from March.
+“It’s just unacceptable,” she added.

 Three officers were treated at hospitals for injuries they suffered when “projectiles and incendiary devices” were hurled at them during Saturday night's protests over Prude's death, Lt.
 Greg Bello of the Rochester police said in a news release.
 Nine protesters were arrested.